cws1989/software-updater/wiki/PatchesCatalog.md

 # Patches Catalog #

 The patches catalog is the catalog file containing the patches information, this file should be host on the internet.
+The url of this catalog should be included in the [client settings](https://github.com/cws1989/software-updater/blob/master/wiki/ClientSettings.md).

 ```xml
 <patches>